JHenzi/ETF-Strategy-Backtesting/Predefined Strategies.md

 # Predefined Backtesting Strategies

-This document defines the **built‑in trading strategies** that the AI agent must implement in the backtesting engine.
+This document defines the **built‑in trading strategies** for the backtesting engine.
 All strategies should be implemented in two forms:

 1. **Python implementation** (strategy logic engine)
 2. **YAML definition** (user‑modifiable strategy parameters)